We have analyzed data collected from the Cosmic Ray

 towards the nose and is slightly equatorward as well.

-This work supports the conclusion of an earlier, similar, but more restricted study (Stone et al., 2017)
+This work is consistent with the findings of an earlier, similar, but more restricted study (Stone et al., 2017).

 Depending on which part of the energy range is the main contributor to the observed diffusive anisotropy, these results may indicate that the acceleration site of anomalous cosmic rays is back towards the flank or tail of the